gggliuye/gggliuye.github.io/_posts/2020-09-10-philo-death-of-soul.md

 The harmony metaphor are often used by physicists, as they talk about the mind as a way of talking about what the body can do when it's working properly.
 It's dependence is just the same way as harmony is dependent upon the physical instrument.

+Soul could change. and in other arguements of Plato proposed that soul has three parts.
+The simplicity of the soul won't stand.

 **Invisible** (Socrates' arguments turn on) :

 * can't be seen.